rayyan22207/PySpectre/README.md

 ## 📦 Note

 This is **not a polished product**, but a **developer’s lab**.
 Sub-repos and separate projects may be created from here as I learn and grow — eventually merging useful features into larger tools or platforms.
+Also will be using ChatGPT alot so most code is from there while I learn